Explore ARCALYST® (rilonacept) resources and FAQs

 Take ARCALYST exactly as prescribed by your healthcare provider.

-ARCALYST is a once-weekly, self-administered medication given by injection under the skin (subcutaneous).
+ARCALYST is a once-weekly, self-administered medication given by subcutaneous injection (under the skin).

 Keep ARCALYST away from light, and keep ARCALYST, injection supplies, and all other medicines out of the reach of children.